Skip to content

 Additionally, the company may be eligible to access the partial ESS disclosure exemption.
 This is designed to reduce the regulatory burden on companies offering employee share schemes, making it easier and less costly to implement these schemes.
 This exemption offers reduced disclosure requirements compared to a full prospectus, simplified documentation process and lower compliance costs for companies.
 To be eligible for this, the company must meet conditions.
 This includes the following:

-• The offer must be made only to eligible employees or their associates;
+• the offer must be made only to eligible employees or their associates;

-• There must be restrictions on the transfer of ESS interests for unlisted companies; and
+• there must be restrictions on the transfer of ESS interests for unlisted companies; and

-• The offer must not exceed certain monetary limits:
+• the offer must not exceed certain monetary limits:

-• For listed companies: $5,000 per employee per year (based on the market value of shares); or
+• for listed companies: $5,000 per employee per year (based on the market value of shares); or

-• For unlisted companies: $5,000 per employee per year (based on the issue price of shares).
+• for unlisted companies: $5,000 per employee per year (based on the issue price of shares).

-1. Information about the company and its financial position
+1. information about the company and its financial position;

-2. Details of the ESS offer
+2. details of the ESS offer; and

-3. Risks associated with participating in the scheme
+3. risks associated with participating in the scheme.

 We recommend seeking legal advice before issuing shares to employees or advisors to ensure compliance with applicable disclosure requirements.